dailystory/docs/articles/changelog/2020/november.md

 # DailyStory Product Updates for November 2020
+## November 18, 2020
+* Add link on Failed SMS report page to article with violation codes

 ## November 17, 2020
 * Updates to RSS trigger logic
 * Azure function to trigger RSS changes